 Join us for talks, lunch, and catching up with networks researchers at IU

-IUNI will provide lunch for all in-person attendees.
+Join us for the second lunch colloquium in our spring 2023 series!
+IUNI will provide lunch for all in-person participants.

 Speakers: Fil Menczer (IUNI Advisory Council Member), Matthew DeVerna, Bao Tran Truong, and Rachith Aiyappa.